Dr. Dre, Katy Perry and More: The Net Worths of the Super Bowl’s Richest Halftime Performers

-While performers like 2017’s headliner, Lady Gaga, rake in more than a million dollars per concert when they’re on tour, they don’t get paid a penny for their Super Bowl appearances.
+While performers can rake in more than $1 million per concert when they’re on tour, they don’t get paid a penny for their Super Bowl appearances.
 Instead, Super Bowl halftime performers make money from increased sales of music and concert tickets after the game.

-While everyone waits in anticipation for the over-the-top Super Bowl LIV halftime show production that Jennifer Lopez and Shakira are sure to roll out, here’s a look at the net worths of the richest halftime performers from 1993 to 2020.
+Which halftime performer has fared the best financially in recent history?
+Here’s a look at the net worths of the richest halftime performers from 1994 to 2022.
 For those who are deceased, the net worth listed is their net worth at passing.
 For bands and musical groups, the net worth is calculated based on a sum of the individual members’ net worths, as estimated by Celebrity Net Worth.

 Even though they don’t get paid for the Super Bowl, these musicians are making bank.